andrewKOwong/mixedconclusions/content/blog/boardgames_part_one.md

         ...
     ]

-# list of dicts, as there are multiple polls per each boardgame
+# list of dicts, as there are multiple polls per boardgame
 extractor.extract_poll_data() -->
     [
         {'boardgame_id': 101769